myoung8223/LAN-Media-Streaming/README.md

    networks filter broadcast, or the sender and panel sit on different subnets — put the panel's hostname in the sender's **"Receiver IP or hostname"** field instead.
-A machine hostname or an mDNS `hostname.local` both work (the sending PC resolves it through normal DNS/mDNS), which also avoids hunting down a panel's DHCP-assigned IP.
+A machine hostname or an mDNS `hostname.local` both work (the sending device resolves it through normal DNS/mDNS), which also avoids hunting down a panel's DHCP-assigned IP.
 On a Linux panel, installing `avahi-daemon` gives it a dependable `hostname.local`.
 3. **By IP.** A literal IP address in the same field always works; pair it with a